-The HORIBA Group requests a warranty stating that "banned Dogwinsmants substances" are not contained, or are contained at a concentration of less Requirements for Procured than the regulated value, in procured materials, except in cases where an Materials exemption applies.
-Wiaterials The HORIBA Group may request you to submit information as to whether "controlled substances" are included in procured materials.
+The HORIBA Group requests a warranty stating that "banned Dogwinsmants substances" are not contained, or are contained at a concentration of less Requirements than the regulated value, in procured materials, except in cases where an for Procured exemption applies.
+Materials The HORIBA Group may request you to submit information as to whether "controlled substances" are included in procured materials.
 The HORIBA Group may request you to construct an environment Requirements to management system and/or a system to control chemical substances in Partner Companies products in factories and offices where products are developed, manufactured and sold.